-Jean Vanier was born on September 10, 1928, and is the son of the late Pauline Vanier and George Vanier, who was Governor General of Canada from 1959-67.
+Jean Vanier was born on September 10, 1928, to Pauline Vanier and George Vanier, who was Governor General of Canada from 1959-67.
 At the age of thirteen Jean joined the Navy, where he served for nine years.
 He then went on to study philosophy and theology, pursuing his education in England, Canada, and France.
 He ultimately received his doctorate in philosophy from the Institut Catholique de Paris, focusing on the thought of Aristotle.

-In 1964, with the support of his spiritual director Father Thomas Philippe, Jean invited two men with intellectual disabilities, Raphael Simi and Philippe Seux, to live with him, and L’Arche was born.
+In 1964, Jean invited two men with intellectual disabilities, Raphael Simi and Philippe Seux, to live with him, and L’Arche was born.